9 September 2007

 3. Determine your “Customer Number”

-The customer will be in the package of information that I mentioned in step 1.
+The customer number will be in the package of information that I mentioned in step 1.
 You can also call your IT Specialist or Sales Rep to get it.

 4. Nominate yourself to open ESRs